 Blizzard Entertainment, Inc. is an American video game developer established in 1991 in Irvine, California, by three graduates of the University of California, Los Angeles (UCLA): Michael Morhaime, Frank Pearce, and Allen Adham.
-Blizzard is renowned for a few successful video games: Warcraft (1994), Diablo (1997), StarCraft (1998), and Overwatch, and defines itself as "an industry-leading developer responsible for the most epic games in the market."5 Since 2005, the game developer has been organizing its own gaming convention, BlizzCon; in 2023, it was one of the most-watched conventions on Twitch (est. 2011).6 It is a subsidiary of Activision Blizzard, Inc., which has grown into the biggest gaming company by market capitalization, standing at \$59.91 billion in January 2023.7 In October 2023, Microsoft acquired Activision Blizzard for \$68.7 billion, moving it into the Microsoft Gaming division.8 a limited time and play matches against other teams.
+Blizzard is renowned for a few successful video games: Warcraft (1994), Diablo (1997), StarCraft (1998), and Overwatch, and defines itself as "an industry-leading developer responsible for the most epic games in the market."
+Since 2005, the game developer has been organizing its own gaming convention, BlizzCon; in 2023, it was one of the most-watched conventions on Twitch (est. 2011).
+It is a subsidiary of Activision Blizzard, Inc., which has grown into the biggest gaming company by market capitalization, standing at \$59.91 billion in January 2023.
+In October 2023, Microsoft acquired Activision Blizzard for \$68.7 billion, moving it into the Microsoft Gaming division.

+Overwatch is a team-based multiplayer first-person shooter game that assigns players into two teams of six (or five in Overwatch 2), with each player selecting from a large roster of characters called "heroes" with unique abilities.
+Teams work to complete map-specific objectives within a limited time and play matches against other teams.
 Overwatch 2 was released in October 2022 and is free to use.
 Playable in both casual and competitive modes, the game received universal acclaim from critics due to its accessibility, diverse appeal of its hero characters, and cartoonish art style.
-During the first year of Overwatch's release, Blizzard reported more than \$1 billion in revenue.9 At the Game Awards 2016, Overwatch won Game of the Year, Best Multiplayer Game, and Best Esports Game awards; Blizzard won Best Game Direction for Overwatch.10 In June 2024, it was revealed that Overwatch 2 reached 100 million lifetime players.11 Overwatch has also been a popular Esport (competitive gaming), with Blizzard funding and producing the global Overwatch League.12 Many gamers consider it to be among the greatest video games ever made.
+During the first year of Overwatch's release, Blizzard reported more than \$1 billion in revenue.
+At the Game Awards 2016, Overwatch won Game of the Year, Best Multiplayer Game, and Best Esports Game awards; Blizzard won Best Game Direction for Overwatch.
+In June 2024, it was revealed that Overwatch 2 reached 100 million lifetime players.
+Overwatch has also been a popular Esport (competitive gaming), with Blizzard funding and producing the global Overwatch League.
+Many gamers consider it to be among the greatest video games ever made.